Harold Walker (British Army officer): Military career

+Walker was commissioned into the British Army as a lieutenant into the 4th (Militia) Battalion of the Prince of Wales's (North Staffordshire Regiment) (later the North Staffordshire Regiment) on 20 May 1884, before transferring to the Duke of Cornwall's Light Infantry (DCLI), and the Regular Army, just under two years later, on 14 May 1884.
+With the DCLI, he served on the Nile Expedition in 1884 and 1885, and later with the mounted infantry.
+A supernumerary lieutenant, he became a lieutenant in July 1886.

-Walker was commissioned into the British Army as a lieutenant in the Duke of Cornwall's Light Infantry on 14 May 1884 and served on the Nile Expedition in 1884 and 1885.
-He was promoted to captain on 16 December 1891, and served on the North West Frontier of India in 1897.
-After the outbreak of the Second Boer War in South Africa in October 1899, Walker was ordered to transfer there on Special Service, and left Southampton on the SS Nile in March 1900.
+In the 1890s, Walker continued to progress his way through the ranks, being promoted to captain on 16 December 1891, and served on the North West Frontier of India in 1897.
+In May 1898 he was seconded for service on the staff.

+After the outbreak of the Second Boer War in South Africa in October 1899, Walker was ordered to transfer there on special service, and left Southampton on the SS Nile in March 1900.
 For his service he received the brevet rank of major on 29 November 1900 and was appointed a Companion of the Distinguished Service Order (DSO).
-He served during the later part of the war in command of the 4th Mounted Infantry Battalion in South Africa.
+He served during the latter part of the war in command of the 4th Mounted Infantry Battalion in South Africa.

 Following the end of the war in June 1902, Walker returned home on the SS Kinfauns Castle in October, and received the substantive rank of major on 22 November 1902.
+In July 1903 he became assistant commandant of the School of Instruction for Mounted Infantry.
+In July 1904 he was promoted to the permanent rank of major upon his transferral to the Border Regiment.
+He was promoted to lieutenant colonel in July 1908 and assumed command of the 1st Battalion, Border Regiment, holding this post until his next promotion to colonel in March 1912.
+He was then made a GSO1 on the headquarters of a divisional staff.

 First World War

 Before the outbreak of the First World War he was serving as a staff officer with the British Indian Army.
-When the headquarters of the Australian and New Zealand Army Corps (ANZAC) began forming under Indian Army general William Birdwood, Walker was appointed as corps chief of staff with the rank of brigadier-general.
+When the headquarters of the Australian and New Zealand Army Corps began forming under Indian Army general William Birdwood, Walker was appointed as corps chief of staff with the temporary rank of brigadier general in December 1914.